Logan142414/Movie-Recommender/README.md

  * Rated by at least 4 neighbors

- * With high similarity-weighted scores
+ * With high similarity weighted scores

- * Apply popularity penal

 ---

 ##  Project Learnings

 * Built a complete recommendation pipeline using statistical methods.

-* Learned how to merge and process extremely large datasets efficiently.

 * Implemented Pearson correlation for user similarity scoring.